Strategies And Solutions For Dealing With Sibling Rivalry

 Long-term strategies for reducing rivalry in a child with siblings

-Managing sibling rivalry may be a long-term process that involves building emotional intelligence, empathy, and self-regulation.
+Managing sibling rivalry may be a long-term process that involves building emotional intelligence, empathy, and self-control.
 These skills may help your children not only get along with their siblings but also socialize well with friends and acquaintances in the world.
 By creating a supportive environment that fosters independence, parents can help their children create habits that will last a lifetime.

 Does sibling rivalry ever go away?